 - When using drugs: use clean, unused needles and attributes.

-- If one has a (para)medical job, avoid pricking with a used needle.
+- If you have a (para)medical job, avoid pricking with a used needle.
 Instead, never put the needle protectors back on the needle after use.
 Discard the needle and syringe into a dedicated container.